 What kind of clients do you work with?

-Perhaps you are a small business owner, a marketing manager, an agency or a website design company.
-I can help you with your print or online copywriting.
-I’m happy to work autonomously or in conjunction with your in-house team.
-I’m very happy to work alongside your web designers or developers so that your site’s layout, content and functionality all work in harmony.
-Either way, you’ll find me professional and agreeable to work with.
+Mainly businesses, consultancies and independent specialists.
+I work autonomously or in conjunction with your in-house team.
+I’m happy to work alongside your web designer/developer so your site’s layout, content and functionality work in harmony.

 Do I need a detailed brief ready?

 If you already have a clear brief, then great, I am happy to work to it.
-If you don’t, then we’ll determine it together.
-Perhaps you need help figuring out the right marketing formats.
-Either way, I’ll work with you to write content that dovetails with your messaging across your platforms.
+If you don’t, we’ll determine it together.
+Perhaps you need help figuring out what you need.
+I work with you to write content that dovetails with your messaging across your platforms.
 I'll deliver effective results and measurable ROI for you.

 How do you charge?

-I quote for each project individually.
+Outside these, I quote for each copywriting project individually depending on what you need.
 I determine the time I’ll need to deliver your work and take into consideration its complexity.
-I’ll give you a final quote before we start and a time frame.
+I give a final quote before we start and a time frame.